video-language-planning/vlp_code/README.md

 ## Code

 Most of the code in the paper was run using Google infrastructure -- we have attached an [illustrative colab notebook](https://github.com/video-language-planning/vlp_code/blob/master/example.ipynb) to illustrate the code for VLP.
 Please see this [codebase](https://github.com/UMass-Foundation-Model/COMBO/) for open source implementation of VLP which include code for training video and VLM models as well for tree search.

+## Data

+The long horizon dataset used in the paper can be found at the GS bucket: gs://gresearch/robotics/language_table/captions/